oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_initiation_interval/README.md

 The `intel::initiation_interval` attribute can be used to specify an II for a particular loop.
 It informs the compiler to ignore the default heuristic and to try and schedule the loop that the attribute is applied to with the specific II the user provides.

 The targeted f<sub>MAX</sub> can be specified using the [-Xsclock](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/fpga-optimization-flags-attributes-pragmas-and-extensions/optimization-flags/specify-schedule-fmax-target-for-kernels-xsclock-clock-target.html) compiler argument.
 The argument determines the pipelining effort of the compiler, which uses an internal model of the FPGA fabric to estimate f<sub>MAX</sub>.
 The true f<sub>MAX</sub> is known only after compiling to hardware.
-Without the argument, the default target f<sub>MAX</sub> is 240MHz for the Intel® PAC with Intel Arria® 10 GX FPGA and 480MHz for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), but the compiler will not strictly enforce reaching that default target when scheduling loops.
+Without the argument, the default target f<sub>MAX</sub> is 240MHz for the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and 480MHz for the Intel&reg; PAC D5005 (with Intel Stratix&reg; 10 SX FPGA), but the compiler will not strictly enforce reaching that default target when scheduling loops.

 >**Note:** The scheduler prioritizes II over f<sub>MAX</sub> if **both** *-Xsclock* and `intel::initiation_interval` are used.
 Your kernel may be able to achieve a lower II for the loop with the `intel::initiation_interval` attribute while targeting a specific f<sub>MAX</sub>, but the loop will not be scheduled with the lower II.